-The purpose is to replace three existing public law elective courses (POLS 3323: Comparative Courts, POLS 4327: International and Regional Courts, and POLS 4326: International Law and the US) with a single course: POLS 3323: International and Comparative Courts.
-The new POLS 3323: International and Comparative Courts is designed to combine the content from these previous courses to introduce students to how legal systems, judicial institutions, and the rule of law function beyond the United States.
-(Content from POLS 4326 is also already included in separate course, POLS 3362: International Law and Politics, which will remain in place).
-This reduction in courses allows for students to obtain the same educational content but on a more regular basis, as the single course can be taught more frequently than alternating across the three previous courses.
+The purpose is to modify one public law elective courses (POLS 3323: Comparative Courts) and deactivate two public law elective courses: POLS 4327: International and Regional Courts, and POLS 4326: International Law and the US.
+The modified POLS 3323 will have a new title and course description, where the modified course includes the themes from the deactivated courses streamlined into a single course.
+This modification of POLS 3323 and deactivation of POLS 4326 and POLS 4327 allows for students to obtain the same educational content but on a more regular basis, as the single course can be taught more frequently than alternating across the three previous courses.